Benefits of teaching and using an EMPTY command

 - Second, and most importantly, I do not ever test the dog with this command.
 I have had several people request I say the command, just so they can see the dog respond.
 This is a recipe for disaster.
 Again, only say the command when you know the dog is able to respond.

-Final thoughts on teaching the empty command
+Final thoughts on teaching your dog to go potty on command

 Remember, if you really want your retriever to grow and progress in his/her hunting training this year but doing the training yourself sounds overwhelming or maybe your schedule is just too busy to get it done, I’m here to help!
 You can email me (email@example.com) or just give me a call.
 I would be happy to discuss your goals for your retriever and tell you about the programs I offer.